Farhoud-Rand/Farhoud-Rand/README.md

 Over the years, I've had the opportunity to work on some exciting projects, each of which helped me sharpen my skills and solve unique problems.
 Here’s a glimpse of what I’ve been working on:

 ### 🔗 [LinkUp](https://github.com/mustafataha5/LinkUp)
-**Technologies:** React, Node.js, MongoDB, Express.js
-**Overview:**
-LinkUp is a dynamic social media platform that connects users, allowing for profile creation, content interaction, and real-time engagement through posts, comments, likes and chat.

 ### 🐾 [SOAR (Support Our Adoption Rescue)](https://github.com/SaidQT/SOAR)
-**Technologies:** Spring Boot, MySQL
-**Overview:**
-SOAR is a pet adoption platform aimed at connecting rescue shelters with potential adopters.
-SOAR offers a secure way to browse pets, request adoptions, and communicate with shelters, enhancing animal welfare through technology.

 ### 📚 [KidsWorld](https://github.com/Farhoud-Rand/KidsWorld)
-**Technologies:** Django, SQLite
-**Overview:**
-KidsWorld provides a safe, interactive platform for children to explore a variety of age-appropriate stories, promoting a love for reading through an engaging and user-friendly experience.

 ### 🚗 [ParkRamallah](https://github.com/Farhoud-Rand/ParkRamallah)
-**Technologies:** Django, SQLite
-**Overview:**
-ParkRamallah is a municipal parking management website that allows users to select and manage parking locations while enabling employees to add new lots.
-This solo project highlights my skills in developing and implementing comprehensive urban solutions.

 ## 🤝 Get in Touch